If life is about change, our skin is proof.

-The more time these extrinsic factors have to impact our skin, the more sagging, dehydration, brown spots and wrinkles appear.
+The more time these factors impact our skin, the more sagging, dehydration, brown spots and wrinkles appear.
+During esthetician school, you will learn how the aging process affects all three layers of the skin:

 A Medical Aesthetics Approach to Anti-Aging

-During Botox training, you will learn how to turn back the hands of time with a variety of aesthetic treatments.
+During Botox and dermal filler training, you will learn how to turn back the hands of time with a variety of aesthetic treatments.
 Two of the most popular treatments for anti-aging are neurotoxins (Botox) and dermal fillers.

-Botox injections are used to interfere with the ability of nerves to communicate with the muscles.
+Botox injections are used to interfere with the nerves’ ability to communicate with the muscles.
 This causes a decrease in muscle movement.
-When Botox is injected in areas like the forehead, in between the eyebrows and around the eyes, the neurotoxin temporarily minimizes the appearance of fine lines and can stop new lines from forming.
+When botulism toxin is injected in areas like the forehead, in between the eyebrows and around the eyes, the neurotoxin temporarily minimizes the appearance of fine lines and can stop new lines from forming.

 Fillers are used to target and correct areas that have suffered volume loss as fat pads and bone volume decrease.
 Dermal fillers can also be injected in “off-label” areas like the nose.
 This is used to correct the drooping that occurs with aging.